BL0CK-X/BL0CK-X.github.io/_posts/2021-10-10-how-to-create-an-nft-on-solana.md

 The API call takes about 60 seconds to complete, after which you will get back the NFT mint info!

-You can check it out on the <a href="https://explorer.solana.com/address/AH9PQLt4ksW4FhoCSGzjcwPjzpnhUbhZEwFrdDYyMjA?cluster=devnet">Solana explorer</a> by going to explorer/solana.com/address/{mint_address}?cluster=devnet, where in our case the mint address is AH9PQLt4ksW4FhoCSGzjcwPjzpnhUbhZEwFrdDYyMjA.
+You can check it out on the <a target="_blank" href="https://explorer.solana.com/address/AH9PQLt4ksW4FhoCSGzjcwPjzpnhUbhZEwFrdDYyMjA?cluster=devnet">Solana explorer</a> by going to explorer/solana.com/address/{mint_address}?cluster=devnet, where in our case the mint address is AH9PQLt4ksW4FhoCSGzjcwPjzpnhUbhZEwFrdDYyMjA.
 Make sure to select the devnet network when viewing it on the block explorer.

-If you have any questions, please email us at info [[at]] theblockchainapi.com or <a href="https://github.com/BL0CK-X/the-blockchain-api/issues/new">open a GitHub issue</a>.
+If you have any questions, please email us at info [[at]] theblockchainapi.com or <a target="_blank" href="https://github.com/BL0CK-X/the-blockchain-api/issues/new">open a GitHub issue</a>.

 [comment]: <> (#### Some T-SQL Code)